-Section Overview: This section evaluates the support and engagement in sustainability initiatives by the medical school and/or institution.
+Section Overview: This section evaluates the support and engagement in sustainability initiatives by the institution.
 The healthcare industry is a major contributor to greenhouse gas emissions as well as pollution that harms local, regional, and global ecosystems.
-While healthcare is, by nature, a resource-intensive endeavor, the healthcare sector is well poised to lead the world to a more sustainable future.
-This will involve scrutinizing every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
-Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimizing environmental impact.
+While healthcare is, by nature, a resource-intensive endeavour, the healthcare sector is well poised to lead the world to a more sustainable future.
+This will involve scrutinising every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
+Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimising environmental impact.

 5.1.
-Does your medical school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability
+Does your institution have an Office of Sustainability?

+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points)

+There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points)

+There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point)

+There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points)

 Score explanation: The University of Ottawa has a well-established Office of Campus Sustainability with multiple full-time staff dedicated to sustainability and advocacy.
-However, there is no specific staff member in charge of the medical school.
-The Faculty of Medicine is located at Roger Guindon Hall, far from the Main Campus where the Office of Sustainability is located.
-Even though the Office includes this building in their mandate, they often experience barriers because of the physical distance.
-A staff member dedicated to sustainability at the medical school would be an important initiative to lead change.
+The Faculty of Medicine is located at Roger Guindon Hall, away from the Main Campus where the Office of Sustainability is located.
+While there is no specific staff member in charge of the medical school, the Office of Sustainability services the medical school in addition to the main uOttawa campus.